Risk assessment: Biodiversity

-Biodiversity Risk Assessments evaluate risks to biological diversity, specially the risk of species extinction or the risk of ecosystem collapse.
-The units of assessments are the biological (species, subspecies or populations) or ecological entities (habitats, ecosystems, etc.), and the risk are often related to human actions and interventions (threats and pressures).
+Biodiversity Risk Assessments evaluate risks to biological diversity, especially the risk of species extinction or the risk of ecosystem collapse.
+The units of assessments are the biological (species, subspecies or populations) or ecological entities (habitats, ecosystems, etc.), and the risks are often related to human actions and interventions (threats and pressures).
 Regional and national protocols have been proposed by multiple academic or governmental institutions and working groups, but global standards such as the Red List of Threatened Species and the IUCN Red List of Ecosystems have been widely adopted, and are recognized or proposed as official indicators of progress toward international policy targets and goals, such as the Aichi targets and the Sustainable Development Goals.

 Law

 Risk assessments are used in numerous stages during the legal process and are developed to measure a wide variety of items, such as recidivism rates, potential pretrial issues, probation/parole, and to identify potential interventions for defendants.
 Clinical psychologists, forensic psychologists, and other practitioners are responsible for conducting risk assessments.
 Depending on the risk assessment tool, practitioners are required to gather a variety of background information on the defendant or individual being assessed.
 This information includes their previous criminal history (if applicable) and other records (i.e. Demographics, Education, Job Status, Medical History), which can be accessed through direct interview with the defendant or on-file records.

 In the pre-trial stage, a widely used risk assessment tool is the Public Safety Assessment, which predicts failure to appear in court, likelihood of a new criminal arrest while on pretrial release, and likelihood of a new violent criminal arrest while on pretrial release.
 Multiple items are observed and taken into account based on which aspect of the PSA is being focused, and like all other actuarial risk assessments, each item is assigned a weighted amount to produce a final score.
 Detailed information such as transparency on the items the PSA factors and how scores are distributed are accessible online.

 For defendants who have been incarcerated, risk assessments are used to determine their likelihood of recidivism and inform sentence length decisions.
 Risk assessments also aid parole/probation officers in determining the level of supervision a probationer should be subjected to and what interventions could be implemented to improve offender risk status.
 The Correctional Offender Management Profiling for Alternative Sanctions (COMPAS) is a risk assessment too designed to measure pretrial release risk, general recidivism risk, and violent recidivism risk.
 Detailed information on scoring and algorithms for COMPAS are not accessible to the general public.